pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility)
 (MVC).
-This compatibility guarantees that CUDA code compiled using a certain version of the CUDA toolkit will be compatible with any driver version within the same release.
+This compatibility guarantees that CUDA code compiled using a certain version of the CUDA toolkit will be compatible with any driver version within the same major release.
 This behavior is useful because it is often easier for users to upgrade their CUDA runtime than it is to upgrade the driver, especially on shared machines.
-For instance, the CUDA toolkit may be installed using conda, while the driver library must be installed to a system directory.
+For instance, the CUDA toolkit may be installed using conda, while the driver library cannot be.
 An example of leveraging MVC would be compiling code against the CUDA 11.5 runtime library and then running it on a system with a CUDA 11.2 driver installed.
 However there are some caveats with MVC:

 - If the code uses any features that were introduced in a later driver version than the installed version, it will still fail to run.
 However, it will be a